epointal/lf-hiker/readme.md

 --------------------
 You can find a website list for do this in the page [Track drawing websites](http://wiki.openstreetmap.org/wiki/Track_drawing_websites)
 [Openrunner](http://www.openrunner.com/) is the best one for me and the most important: this website automatically add the elevation data needed to create the profile.
 You can find on this site a quantity of already registered tracks.

+You can also try the tools on [www.mygpsfiles.com](http://www.mygpsfiles.com/app/), easier to use

 -------------------------
 **3. I have a blank page in place of the marker editor**